Freelancing from scratch – what skills are needed

 A practical, long article on how to organize a freelancer’s work, written for real problems...

-A practical, long article on why clients don’t reply to freelancers, written for real freelancer...
+A practical, long article on how to get clients without a portfolio, written for real...